 I like making delightful things, be they websites, cocktails, on paper or gizmos; I've been doing that freelance for ages; previously, I was a Technical Consultant at Headshift | Dachis Group for 3½ years, and Director of Technology at openDemocracy.net & chinadialogue.net.

-As a freelancer, I've worked with startups, agencies, consultancies and established companies.
-I don't put a lot of stock in job titles, but I've been called a full stack developer, UX developer or creative technologist.
+As a freelancer, I love to work with startups, agencies, consultancies and established companies.
+I don't put a lot of stock in job titles, but I've been called a UX designer, Information Architect, full stack developer, UX developer and creative technologist.

 I'm not good at making things pretty, but love working with visual designers.
 You can see a selection of my work below.